 Single-use water can be expensive on cruise ships and in port, not to mention the environmental impact of all those plastic bottles.

 Tap water on cruise ships is perfectly safe to drink.
 A collapsible water bottle is the perfect size to pack in a suitcase, and will save your cruiser money while out on shore excursions.

-Many cruise ports are shopping meccas, and a cute sailor-striped packable shopping bag can hold all of those souvenirs – up to 50 pounds!
+Many cruise ports are shopping meccas, and a lightweight packable shopping bag can hold all of those souvenirs – up to 50 pounds!
 They fold down into a little pouch, the perfect size for tossing in a purse or beach bag.

 It also does double-duty as a laundry bag (I hang mine in the stateroom closet) or to keep shoes separate from clothing in a suitcase.

 My smartphone gets quite a workout when we’re in port.
 Pulling up maps and directions, looking up restaurant reviews, and checking in at home often leaves me with a dead battery!
 A small power bank will charge it right back up.

 It works to charge tablets as well.
 I make sure to bring mine on those long coach drives when the port is far away from the city destination.
 No more worries that reading or playing a game will drain the battery.